Mobile app design vs Website design

 Website and Mobile app are two most important mediums which are used to convey information about the business or any kind of special offers.
 Designers who work on both these kinds of designs view them as two different things.

 Talking about app design, designers can use the user's geographical location with an objective to send geographically-targeted push notifications.
-In most of the cases, it is seen that business owners of different sectors make optimum utilisation of this feature to effectively promote brand across specific regions.
+In most of the cases, it is seen that business owners of different sectors make optimum utilization of this feature to effectively promote the brand across specific regions.

 In comparison to computers, mobile devices generally have slow processors, which clearly means that there is a need of a simple layout for your app.
 On the other hand, when it comes to website designing, there is no such problem.
 This means that one size fits all strategy cannot be applied here.

 A large number of people view websites on their desktops while being seated, whereas mobile apps are accessed by users on their smartphones while walking or by doing jogging in the morning.
-So, if you are working as a designer, it is very important for you to make sure that all the app features can be used on the the go in a hassle-free manner.
+So, if you are working as a designer, it is very important for you to make sure that all the app features can be used on the go in a hassle-free manner.
 This is a very crucial distinction, which should be checked.

-The first thing that all modern day mobile phones enable people to do is making phone calls.
-Your mobile device might not include fast processors or big screens, but when it comes to developing apps, there are some important details which are required to be considered properly.
-In this regard, the biggest one is to integrate hardware and features of phone into mobile app to enhance the experience.
+The first thing that all modern-day mobile phones enable people to do is making phone calls.
+Your mobile device might not include fast processors or big screens, but when it comes to developing apps, there are some important details that are required to be considered properly.
+In this regard, the biggest one is to integrate hardware and features of the phone into a mobile app to enhance the experience.

-All these distinctions should be studied and needs to be kept in mind while designing website and mobile app.
+All these distinctions should be studied and needs to be kept in mind while designing a website and mobile app.
 This way you can meet the expectations of website and mobile app users.

 For other UX/UI design trends related articles, hit the subscribe button and keep yourself abreast with the latest updates of the mobile app industry.